Caring for the Cotswolds helps to conserve, preserve and protect the Cotswolds – and you can be a part of it

 How does the scheme protect the Cotswolds?

-Tree planting volunteers protect the Cotswolds in Chalford
+Tree planting volunteers protect the Cotswolds in Chalford © ChalCAN Biodiversity Action

 Friendly, local guides provide local knowledge and stories to enhance your day

 As a tourism company, we think it’s our responsibility and duty to protect the Cotswolds.
 Therefore, our involvement in the Caring for the Cotswolds scheme is one way to help ensure that our business is as ethical and environmentally sustainable as possible.
+We match-fund all donations made by our generous tour guests, because we think it’s important to show our personal commitment to the scheme.

-I’m delighted to say that 2022 was much more successful!
-Donations made by our tour guests increased by over 400% on the previous year!
-So, with our match funding we contributed £781 to the funds for last year.
+In 2022, donations made by our tour guests increased by over 400% on the previous year (which was, of course, heavily affected by the COVID-19 pandemic).
+So, in 2022, with our match funding, we contributed a record £781 to Caring for the Cotswolds.

 How to protect the Cotswolds by supporting Caring for the Cotswolds